Kourosh76/Sample-Projects/Chocolate Factory/README.md

-This project is one of the data analysis course projects of Quera College.
+This project is one of the Data Analysis course projects of Quera College.